nickolaev/cloud-native-video-processing/README.md

 ### Istio Streamer pipeline

-Similarly to Kubernetes, a basic local installation is done by executing:
+Similarly to Kubernetes, for Istio a basic local installation is done by executing:

 ```
 make build
 make istio-deploy
 ```

-More complex setups will require advanced knowledge, which is beyond the scope of this Quick Start.
+More complex setups will require advanced knowledge that is beyond the scope of this Quick Start.

 ## Configuration

-Streamer inteprets its arguments and gnereates the relevant ffmpeg command line options.
-Currently it supports the following flags:
+Streamer generates the relevant ffmpeg command line options based on its arguments.
+Currently it supports the following:

 ```
   -font string